NZME/json-encoder/README.rst

     from json_encoder import json

-    result = json.dumps(json)
+    result = json.dumps(data)

 Configuration
 -------------

 * Chose json implementation::

-    # simplejson library is uses as default json implementation
+    # simplejson library is used as default json implementation if present
-    # if simplejson isn't installed then python json implementation is used
+    # otherwise standard python json implementation is used
     # to use other json implementation globally, do:

-    import ujson as json
+    import ujson
     from json_encoder import use_json_library

-    use_json_library(json)
+    use_json_library(ujson)

 * To change json implementation for concrete call do::

     from json_encoder import json
     import simplejson

-    result = json.dumps(json, json=simplejson)
+    result = json.dumps(data, json=simplejson)

 * To make your object JSON serializable do::